cleemesser/cvat/cvat/apps/documentation/singularity_user_guide.md

  - cvatredis: uses the Docker image `redis:4.0-alpine`
  - cvat: is a custom build from the Singularity recipe.
 It also has a set of environment variables in the singularity-compose.yml you should inspect.
 It mounts writable folders under "volumes."
  - cvatui: is another custom build from Singularity.ui that builds and serves a web application (exposes port 80).

+Singularity doesn't [allow hostnames](https://github.com/sylabs/singularity/blob/8f0ea1f8116a96ae573b336352ceaa08f851af8a/internal/pkg/util/fs/files/hostname.go) with underscores, so as part of the container builds above, the hostnames are changes.
+If you look in the [singularity-compose.yml](../../../singularity-compose.yml) you'll notice these names used.

 ## Environment